cbrilliant20/Project-1/README.md

 ## Project Description

-The Weather App will take a location (city or zipcode) inputted by a user and return the current weather for that geo.
+The Weather App will take a location (city or zipcode) input from a user and return the current weather for that geo.
 By leveraging the OpenWeather API, we can ensure our users are recieving the most up to date weather information avaialable.

 ## API and Data Sample